-- All irrigation systems must be designed to use a minimal amount of water for irrigation. - Drainage systems should be designed to reduce or eliminate the amount or rate of storm water runoff directed into the sewer or storm system. - c.
+- a.
+All irrigation systems must be designed to use the minimal amount of water necessary. - b.
+To every extent practicable, storm water should be reused on-site for irrigation and other purposes where appropriate. - c.
+Drainage systems should be designed to reduce or eliminate the amount or rate of storm water runoff directed into the sewer or storm system. - d.
 All water holding and infiltration facilities must be designed to meet the specific needs of each type of civic space and properly address site conditions.